-When Sugar Ray Leonard, without a doubt the biggest star in boxing, retired for the first (but not the last) time in 1982, his departure left behind a huge void, one not easily filled.
-Over the next few years, the foursome of Thomas Hearns, Roberto Duran, Wilfred Benitez and Marvin Hagler compensated for the loss of boxing’s biggest attraction with a series of high-profile matches.
-But in the meantime, the search was underway for someone new, for the next supremely talented, but also marketable, star to take Leonard’s place.
-Many thought he’d been found when in 1985 Donald Curry established himself as a dominant and undefeated welterweight champion of the world.
+When Sugar Ray Leonard retired for the first time in 1982, his departure left behind a huge void, one not easily filled.
+Over the next few years, the foursome of Thomas Hearns, Roberto Duran, Wilfred Benitez and Marvelous Marvin Hagler compensated for the loss of boxing’s biggest attraction with a series of high-profile matches.
+But in the meantime, the search was underway for someone new, for the next supremely talented, but also marketable, star to take the place of Sugar Ray.
+And more than a few thought he had been found when in 1985 Donald Curry established himself as a dominant and undefeated welterweight champion of the world.

 It’s easy to forget now that, for a time, Donald “The Cobra” Curry was widely viewed as Leonard’s natural successor, receiving as he did from many the appellation of the best boxer on the planet, pound-for-pound, superior even to Marvelous Marvin Hagler.
 Having vanquished the top fighters in the 147 pound division, including big wins over Roger Stafford, Marlon Starling, Colin Jones and Milton McCrory, he had become a fixture on national television and it appeared only a matter of time before huge superfights with Hearns or Hagler were realized.
 Thus, his stoppage defeat to Lloyd Honeyghan in 1986 was a major shock, one of the biggest upsets in boxing history.